-Pre-Human Mind: Any of the three minds in an adult that normally develop before the Human spiritual mind: fetal/newborn somatic (reflexive) "mind," infantile behavioral mind, childish emotional mind, and the adolescent intellectual (cognitive) mind.
+Pre-Human Mind: Any of the three minds in an adult that normally develop before the human spiritual mind: fetal/newborn somatic (reflexive) "mind," infantile behavioral mind, childish emotional mind, and the adolescent intellectual (cognitive) mind.
+The term "pre-human mind" is used specifically from an evolutionary perspective.